-Luckily there are many people concerned about the way Bali is heading and have established businesses that are environmentally and community oriented.
-If more travellers will make use of them then these sustainable tourism initiatives will become popular resulting in a shift of business mentality on the island.
+Luckily there are many people concerned about the way Bali is heading and have established businesses that are environmentally and community-oriented.
+If more travelers will make use of them then these sustainable tourism initiatives will become popular resulting in a shift of business mentality on the island.

-Look out for eco hotels that are for instance built from natural local or recycled products, have natural cleaning products, filter water and/or have an organic garden.
-Their impact and hence eventually yours will be far less then staying at the regular resort.
-Besides these types of hotels will give you an unique holiday experience since their surroundings are extremely beautiful.
+Look out for eco-hotels that are for instance built from natural local or recycled products, have natural cleaning products, filter water, and/or have an organic garden.
+Their impact and hence eventually yours will be far less than staying at the regular resort.
+Besides these types of hotels will give you a unique holiday experience since their surroundings are extremely beautiful.

 Try to avoid unnecessary traveling, yet visit nearby sites and activities or check out activities in the village you are staying at.
-For instance join a cooking class, bird watching tour or a herbal walk tour.
-Not only will you be environmental conscious, you will learn a lot of great things too.
+For instance join a cooking class, bird watching tour, or an herbal walk tour.
+Not only will you be environmentally conscious, but you will also learn a lot of great things too.

-Surprisingly Bali has dozen of shopping streets and malls with shops selling imported products.
-Why travel all the way to Bali to buy stuff you can get at home?
+Surprisingly Bali has a dozen shopping streets and malls with shops selling imported products.
+Why travel all the way to Bali to buy the stuff you can get at home?

-Buying local handmade products will help the local Balinese more then shopping at shops such as Ripcurl, Nautica or Mango.
-Head to the smaller shops and local markets and find things you wouldn't find at home such as amazing candle holders, jewelry and other items made from coconut or furniture and house hold items made from bamboo, recycled wood, glass or plastic.
-If you really want to help a good cause head to shops that support local handcrafts such as Threads of Life in Ubud.
+Buying local handmade products will help the local Balinese more than shopping at shops such as Ripcurl, Nautica, or Mango.
+Head to the smaller shops and local markets and find things you wouldn’t find at home such as amazing candle holders, jewelry, and other items made from coconut or furniture and household items made from bamboo, recycled wood, glass, or plastic.
+If you really want to help a good cause head to shops that support local handicrafts such as Threads of Life in Ubud.

 Same story with water.
 Go for the local brands such as Aqua instead of Evian and Perrier, for obvious reasons.